srsran/srsRAN_Project_docs/docs/source/user_manuals/source/grafana_gui.rst

 srsRAN
 ======

-To enable the correct reporting of metrics to the Grafana UI, the srsRAN configuration files needs to be updated to allow the metrics to be output in the correct JSON format and then sent through a udp-socket to the metrics-server, where it can be parsed and displayed correctly by the GUI.
+To enable the correct reporting of metrics to the Grafana UI, the srsRAN gNB or DU configuration files needs to be updated to allow the metrics to be output in the correct JSON format and then sent through a udp-socket to the metrics-server, where it can be parsed and displayed correctly by the GUI.

 .. code-block:: yaml